Wednesday, September 18

 Building the Future of Work in the Age of AI: How New Jobs and Technologies Will Transform Manufacturing

 Predictive maintenance, human-robot collaboration, and generative design are but a few recent applications of artificial intelligence reshaping manufacturing.
 Expectations continue to rise for AI to unlock elusive productivity gains.
 The demand for AI to drive a more productive future in manufacturing has significant implications for the workforce, including the automation and replacement of some workers as well as the need to upskill others.
-Rob Atkinson, President, Information Technology & Innovation Foundation, and the MAPI Foundation will share the latest research and a new perspective on managing workforce transformation in the age of AI.
+Rob Atkinson, President, and Stephen Ezell, Vice President, Global Innovation Policy, Information Technology & Innovation Foundation, and the MAPI Foundation will share the latest research and a new perspective on managing workforce transformation in the age of AI.

 1:30 PM – 2:30 PM